 Chambers also states that in Japan, “The firm has a wealth of experience servicing foreign currency exchange, overseas remittance and payment services providers.
 Such knowledge favourably disposes Greenberg Traurig to clients offering cross-border e-money services and employing peer-to-peer models.
 The firm is widely respected by clients for its expertise in advising on financial instruments and exchange law mandates in Japan.”

 Greenberg Traurig’s Poland team is described by Chambers as advising “FinTech investors and investees through its greatly experienced and sophisticated corporate and capital markets teams.
-The firm has a robust track record for being particularly helpful to incumbent institutions, venture capital funds and financial services companies involved in money transfer, card and payment systems.”
+The firm has a robust track record in assisting incumbent institutions, venture capital funds and financial services companies involved in money transfer, card and payment systems.”

 The annual FinTech Guide is a part of Chambers and Partners’ Professional Advisers series.
-It features leading professionals in the legal, venture capital, consulting, and public relations aspects of FinTech and covers 37 jurisdictions.
+It features leading professionals in the legal, venture capital, consulting, and public relations aspects of FinTech and covers over 40 jurisdictions.

-About Greenberg Traurig: Greenberg Traurig, LLP (GT) has approximately 2100 attorneys in 41 locations in the United States, Latin America, Europe, Asia, and the Middle East.
+About Greenberg Traurig: Greenberg Traurig, LLP (GT) has approximately 2,200 attorneys in 40 locations in the United States, Latin America, Europe, Asia, and the Middle East.
 GT has been recognized for its philanthropic giving, diversity, and innovation, and is consistently among the largest firms in the U.S. on the Law360 400 and among the Top 20 on the Am Law Global 100.
-Web: www.gtlaw.com Twitter: @GT_Law.
+The firm is net carbon neutral with respect to its office energy usage and Mansfield Rule 3.0 Certified.
+Web: www.gtlaw.com